Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 To put the above within the context of the Nomad machine:

 The coffee grounds are placed into the 49 mm basket and then tamped.
-Water temperature (varys depending on roast level) will be pushed from the reservoir of the Nomad with a hydropump.
+Water (varying temperature depending on roast level) will be pushed from the reservoir of the Nomad with a hydropump.
 By see-sawing faster, we will build higher pressure, to create the right amount of pressure for coffee extraction.
 When you pull a shot, and place it into a premium cup, it can match or exceed most coffee shops.

 ![Espresso Shot pulled from a Nomad in a Premium Cup](./images/NomadShot.png)